Student data-science competition adds teams outside Pittsburgh region, including from California Native American youth center and New Jersey schools

 But the DataWorks leadership understands that more will be necessary.

-“Best-case scenario, we have DataJam ‘nodes,’” she says.
+“Best-case scenario, we have DataJam ‘nodes,’” Cameron says.
 “Pittsburgh/western Pennsylvania was the first, and now we’re forming nodes in San Diego and New Jersey.”
 The Midwest is another promising possibility for a node.

-Each node, Cameron envisions, could offer mentors to guide local teams, with local, in-person DataJam Finales.
+Each node, she envisions, could offer mentors to guide local teams, with local, in-person DataJam Finales.
 Then they’d submit to a national DataJam, run by Pittsburgh DataWorks, for judging and a national Finale.

 Good communication between the nodes is key.